Need an examination to reopen your case?

 - You have a ratable impairment such as loss of range of motion, loss of a body part (however small) or body function, loss of strength, or loss of sensation.
 If pain is your only residual problem, you probably do not have a ratable impairment (see below).

-If you are done with treatment and are released from your doctor, and he opines that you do not have a ratable impairment, but you believe you do, call your claims adjuster and see if he or she will simply schedule one for you.
-Oftentimes, the treating physician will not be a rating physician and may not know what constitutes a ratable impairment.
+If you are done with treatment and are released from your doctor, and he feels that you do not have a ratable impairment, but you believe you do, call your claims adjuster and see if he or she will simply schedule one for you.
+Oftentimes, the treating physician will not be a designated rating physician and may not know what constitutes a ratable impairment.
 If your claims adjuster will not schedule a rating for you, contact me and I may be able to help get you a rating.